Have questions? We have answers.

 To help ease the stress, we like to explain in clear, simple language the process of probate.
 In other words, we don’t talk to you like any other attorney in Las Vegas, we talk to you like a friend.

 We hope the following helps you understand the basics of probate in Nevada.
 Answers to the most common questions are here.
-If you have any others, please call the probate attorneys of Drizin Law at 702-798-4955.
+If you have any other questions, please call the probate attorneys of Drizin Law at 702-798-4955.

 After the loss of a loved one, there are many reasons you may need a lawyer for probate.